 Step 4.
 Fine-tune the volume and trim the audio as needed to match your video content.

-To add music to video from Spotify on Android or iPhone with InShot, here are the steps:
+InShot is another widely used video editor app available for Android and iPhone, especially popular among social media creators for its quick and professional editing tools.
+To add music to a video from Spotify on Android or iPhone with InShot, here are the steps:

 Step 1.
 Open InShot and import your video.